How to Start Spoon Feeding Your Baby: A Practical Guide

 Positive Reinforcement Techniques

-1. Praise their efforts – Celebrate when they try new foods, even if they don’t finish them.
+1. Praise their efforts: Celebrate when they try a new food, even if they don’t finish it.

-2. Use a reward system – Offer small incentives, like stickers or extra playtime, for trying different foods.
+2. Use a reward system: Small incentives like stickers or extra playtime can encourage trying different foods.

-3. Create a food journal – Help them track their food adventures, turning it into a fun and engaging activity.
+3. Create a food journal: Help them track new foods they’ve tried and turn it into a fun activity.

 Troubleshooting Common Spoon Feeding Challenges